 I became passionate about photography several years ago when I began taking pictures of my son, Aidan, who has a disability and is non-verbal.
 I photographed the things he was doing and what he enjoyed so he could share this information with peers and teachers at school.
 It gave him a voice; sharing his interests and helping others realize all that he was capable of doing.
+The power of these photographs made clear to me their value as a tool for communication, advocacy, and empowerment.
 My infatuation for the technical, artistic, and humanitarian aspects of photography soon developed and has been a true passion ever since.

 Whether I am photographing my son to help aid in his communication, teaching others photography as a powerful means of expression, or developing my own professional or personal projects, it is increasingly evident to me that the art and craft of photography is incredibly impactful in the variety of ways that it can serve as a vehicle to “do good” for individuals and the community.
 Ultimately, I strive to use my work to make a tangible contribution in this way.

 I often have my camera when I am doing the things I enjoy... being a mom, running, advocating for people with disabilities, and teaching photography as a tool for expression to underrepresented groups.

 Click here for a recent Tennessee Register article on how my photography passion began.
 See below for CV.

 - Professional Photography Certificate, Nashville State, 2016

 - Eastern Michigan University, Earth Science minor, Teaching Certificate Endorsement, 2002

 - B.S., Biology major, Chemistry minor, and Teacher Certification program, grades 7-12, Michigan State University, 1996

 - Artist in Residence, Borderless Arts TN, Williamson County Schools, 2018-2019 academic year, funded by TN Department of Education

 - Artist in Residence, “Able Voices” photo voice project with Transition II special education program, Franklin High School,